 If we zoom in on participants up to age 35 (blue) and compare them to the benchmark (orange), we see that social interaction and focus become more important.

 The visualization shows nicely how support can be different by persona.
-For example, 25.3% of the respondents are matched against proposition 1.
-The impact of support interventions increases from 51.1% to 67.5%.
-Compared to the one-size-fits-all, flexible working hours and social interaction drop below the midpoint.
+For example, 24% of the respondents are matched against proposition 1.
+The impact of support interventions increases from 48% to 68% (on average).
+Compared to the one-size-fits-all,staying fit and focus drop below the midpoint.

 We also asked the respondents how they feel.
-As you can see from these graphs, also here a spread.
-We are currently conducting a deep dive on these results.
+As you can see from these graphs, also here is a spread.

 The cool thing now is that we can start combining all results to answer powerful questions: